ByteArena/doc.bytearena.com/content/_index.md

 ## What does it look like?

-Once your agent is coded, you can watch it play against other players agents in your browser, evolving in a 3D world.
+Once your agent is coded, you can watch it play against other players agents in your browser.

 Here's how it looks like.